pders01/fwrd/ARCHITECTURE.md

 - Keyhandler: Keyboard input handling
 - Commands: Bubbletea commands for asynchronous operations
 - Branding: UI styling and branding elements
+ - Search UX: Debounced input (~200ms), brief status flashes (500ms) for feedback, in‑article search with automatic fallback to global when no matches are found

 ## Data Flow